About the Program

 Dual Credit refers to the process by which a high school student enrolls in a college course and receives simultaneous academic credit for the course from both the college and the high school.
 The college course(s), whether academic or career/technical, apply toward high school graduation and a college degree or certificate.

 South Plains College has identified a number of courses which may be taken for dual credit.
 Dual Credit students can take core courses commonly required for any bachelor's degree program at most universities.
 Additionally, academic credit received at South Plains College is fully transferable to Texas public universities.
-For a complete listing of available academic and career/technical course offerings, please contact a counselor from one of the high schools listed on the Dual Credit High School Partners page or click the links below.
+For a complete listing of available academic and career/technical course offerings, please contact a counselor from one of the high schools listed on the Dual Credit High School Partners page or click the links on the side.

 Enrollment in Dual Credit Courses